 Start by getting answers to the following questions:

-- Does your WiFi need to support activity such as video conferencing and live-streaming?
+- Does your WiFi need to support activities such as video conferencing and live-streaming?

 - Will the WiFi be private or public?